ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 }
 ```

 You may have noticed the constructor of the **"CheckoutController"**.
 It is not an empty one.
 My Tested ASP.NET Core MVC uses the registered services from the **"TestStartup"** class to resolve all dependencies and instantiate the controller.
-We will get in more details about the test service provider later in this tutorial.
+We will get into more details about the test service provider later in this tutorial.

 ## Web configuration